Climate and Average Weather Year Round in La Serena Chile

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.8 months, from October 26 to February 20, with an average daily incident shortwave energy per square meter above 8.0 kWh.
-The brightest day of the year is December 17, with an average of 9.1 kWh.
+The brightest month of the year in La Serena is December, with an average of 9.1 kWh.

 The darker period of the year lasts for 3.4 months, from May 2 to August 13, with an average daily incident shortwave energy per square meter below 4.5 kWh.
-The darkest day of the year is June 23, with an average of 3.3 kWh.
+The darkest month of the year in La Serena is June, with an average of 3.4 kWh.

 The topography within 2 miles of La Serena contains only modest variations in elevation, with a maximum elevation change of 443 feet and an average elevation above sea level of 128 feet.
 Within 10 miles contains only modest variations in elevation (3,346 feet).
 Within 50 miles also contains extreme variations in elevation (13,947 feet).